ni/nimble/packages/nimble-components/CONTRIBUTING.md

 -   `npm run test-chrome:debugger -w @ni/nimble-components`: When run opens a Chrome window that can be used for interactive debugging.
 Using dev tools set breakpoints in tests and refresh the page, etc.

     You can also take the page url and open it in a different browser to test interactively.

+-   `npm run test-webkit:debugger -w @ni/nimble-components`: Similar to `test-chrome:debugger` but for WebKit.
+Can be run on Windows.

 ### Test utilities